ory/docs/docs/ecosystem/styleguide/styleguide.md

 documentation in separate projects (for example, linking to Omnibus documentation from Ory documentation), you must use absolute URLs.

-Do not use absolute URLs like `https://ory.sh/docs/index/` to cross-link to other documentation in the same project.
+Don't use absolute URLs like `https://ory.sh/docs/index/` to cross-link to other documentation in the same project.
 Use relative links to the file, like `../index.md`.
 (These are converted to HTML when the site is rendered.)